lambert/26/docs/purchase/OSH_Park/26-999-00/README.md

 Rendered from "26.999.00.01.01.XLN"

 Drills should show up as white circles on a purple background.

 We want a single merged drill file exported in Excellon or NC Drills format with 2:4 precision, absolute coordinates, and no zero suppression.

 We will merge multiple drill files into one file and only plate the holes which pass through copper.

-Drills smaller than our minimums will be increased to the minimum size.
-See the design rules.
+Drills smaller than our minimums will be increased to the minimum size, see the [design rules](https://docs.oshpark.com/submitting-orders/drill-specs/).

-No overlapping drill hits
+- No overlapping drill hits.

-No blind or buried vias
+- No blind or buried vias.

-Small slots and plated slots are not supported.
-See our [slots page](http://docs.oshpark.com/troubleshooting/cutouts-and-slots/)
+- Small slots and plated slots are not supported.
+See our [slots page](http://docs.oshpark.com/troubleshooting/cutouts-and-slots/).

-No oval or other non-circular drills
+- No oval or other non-circular drills.

 We have more info on our [drills help page](http://docs.oshpark.com/submitting-orders/drill-specs/).

 ## Bottom Silk Screen

+![Bottom Silk Screen](26-999-00_bottom_silk_screen.png)

 Rendered from "26.999.00.01.01.GBO"

-![Bottom Silk Screen](26-999-00_bottom_silk_screen.png)

 This layer should appear 'mirrored' as if you were looking down on it through the board from the top.

 We will ignore the portion of the silkscreen that extends beyond the board outline.

 We will automatically remove any silkscreen that crosses drilled holes or exposed copper.

 If a logo isn't showing up on this layer, try changing your design tool import settings to create that silk image with 400 DPI or less, or check out our [Eagle-specific import-bmp script](http://docs.oshpark.com/troubleshooting/import-bmp/) instructions.